Load in packages

 natmort = natmort, # natural mortality

-WAA = WAA, # weight at age
+WAA = WAA, # weight at age for spawning

 MatAA = MatAA, # maturity at age